jalextowle/intro-to-solidity/Functions/details.md

 ## Functions
+All transactions on the blockchain are started by human actors or programs that are connected to the blockchain.
+In this lesson, we'll use the term **external agents** to refer to these humans and programs that create transactions on the Ethereum blockchain.
 In the past two stages, you have created variables for the smart contract that are **public**.
-As you saw, marking variables as **public** allows external agents (users and other smart contracts) to get data from the smart contract.
+As you saw, marking variables as **public** allows external agents to get data from the smart contract.

-It turns out that everything useful that smart contracts do must be initiated by an external agent.
-Essentially, smart contracts are static programs that only execute when an Ethereum transaction **calls** the smart contract.
+Since all transactions originate from external agentsEssentially, smart contracts are static programs that only execute when an Ethereum transaction **calls** the smart contract.
 In the view of Solidity, the way to expose functionality to the outside world is by using **functions**.

 Functions are one of the most important concepts in programming.
-At their most basic, functions don't do anything:
+At their most basic, functions are just empty procedures that don't do anything:

 ```
 contract Nothing {